Crossroadsman/AgileDevelopment/UserStories/AcceptanceCriteria.md

 - From the point of view of the user;
 - That determine when a story is done and working as expected.

+They are a set of statements that represent the requirements of conditions of satisfaction.

+They contain boundaries and parameters that determine when a story is completed and ready for acceptance.

+They are expressed simply and in customer language without any ambiguity about what constitutes an acceptable outcome.

+They must be easily actionable and translatable into one or more test cases.

 Acceptance criteria are emerging and evolving and assumed to be flexible enough to change until the team works on the associated story.